⚠ A Rejected Certification Doesn't Just Delay Your Launch, It Can Close the Market Entirely

 60+ labs.
 100+ countries.
 One point of contact from scoping to certificate.

-Share your target markets and product type — we'll map the certification path and send a quote with no obligation.
+Share your target markets and product type, we'll map the international product market entry certification path and send a no-obligation quote.

 QIMA holds direct relationships with national certification bodies and regulatory authorities across every major destination market.
 Here's where we operate and what we secure for you.